Already signed up? Once you requested, you will see this idea board added to your account in the next 12 hours.

 The beach, which has a shoreline of approximately 800 meters, has preferred surfing conditions and is popular for surfing, windsurfing, and kitesurfing.
 Strong northern winds are predominant during summertime (June–August) as well as smaller north-west swells, making this beach ideal for windsurfing and kitesurfing.

-Cabo da Roca, as part of the Sintra-Cascais Natural Park, marks the westernmost point of mainland Europe.
+Marks the westernmost point of mainland Europe.
 Its impressive cliffs reach up to 140m above sea level and the stunning view over the Atlantic ocean gives a real end-of-the-world feeling.
 16th-century Portuguese poet Luis de Camoes honored Cabo da Roca as the place "where the land ends and the sea begins".

 Located close to Cabo da Roca cape, Ursa Beach is reached via dirt track along a twisting and steep route right through to this calm and sparsely populated beach.
 The strains of the route are more than justified by the superb landscape that awaits with the enormous rock formations dominating the beach.